cdaein/ssam/docs/settings.md

 # Sketch Settings

-Ssam uses the `settings` you provide to prepare and set up the canvas.
+Ssam uses the `settings` object you provide to prepare and set up the canvas.
 Any undefined settings will use the default values.

 ### Document Settings